KCarretto/paragon/www/sphinx/source/index.rst

 .. function:: user() -> (username: string)

-	User returns the current username.
+	user returns the current username.
 If not found, an empty string is returned.

 ----

 .. function:: time() -> (i: int)

-	Time returns the current number of seconds since the unix epoch.
+	time returns the current number of seconds since the unix epoch.

 ----

 .. function:: rand() -> (i: int)

-	Rand returns a random int.
+	rand returns a random int.
 Not cryptographically secure.

 ----